diyorbek0309/fulfil-frontend-f22/README.md

 6. Working with Objects.
 Math and String.
 7. Working with Arrays.
 Array methods.
 8. Practise with Math, String, Array and Objets.
-9. Factory and Constructor Functions.
-Primitive and Reference types.
+9. Primitive and Reference types.
 More about Functions.

 ### JavaScript DOM: